Take a sneak peek at the new NIST.gov and let us know what you think!

 These eight national standards for absorbed dose to water in 60Co gamma radiation at the dose levels used in radiation processing were compared over the range from 1 kGy to 30 kGy using the alanine dosimeters of the NIST and the NPL as the transfer dosimeters

 It was found that the national standards are in general agreement within the standard uncertainties, which are in the range from 1 to 2 parts in 102.
 The dose-rate effect was observed at the highest doses for the laboratories that used low-rate gamma sources.
-A final report is in preparation.
+A manuscript that details the comparison and its analysis has been published in Metrologia.